MAXMA-OSU/MAXMA-OSU.github.io/_pages/about.md

 # 🔥 News
+- *2026.07*: &nbsp;💼 Will be getting on board for a postdoc postion soon
 - *2025.11*: &nbsp;🎉 Three presentations at the 2025 AIChE Annual Meeting on PET degradation and sustainable process synthesis.
 - *2025.07*: &nbsp;💼 Started a research/strategy internship at Mitsubishi Chemical Group (Japan) & The Global KAITEKI Center (USA).